byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Body and Soil, Symbiotic Microbial Gardens.**

 **The human body contain 10 times more bacteria than human cells, meaning around 100 trillion microbes make up the physical human body.
-Humans are Wild in this way, symbiotically connected to the environment.** The largest colony is located in the stomach and intestines.
+Humans are Wild in this way, symbiotically connected to the environment.** The largest colony in the human body is located in the stomach and intestines.
 The bacteria digest substances that help the immune system defend against invaders.
-This exact same process happens symbiotically, in soil, water and the food that comes from it.
-Protect the microbes with Pro-biotic Eco-enzyme.
-Doing so will keep the micro-biome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track. **Body, Soil and Water encourage the growth of healthy bacteria.**
+This exact same process happens symbiotically, in soil, water and the food that grows from it.
+Protecting and feeding the microbes with Pro-biotic Eco-enzyme will keep the micro-biome full of live beneficial organisms, which will help keep digestion, immunity and overall health on track. **Body, Soil and Water encouraging the growth of healthy bacteria.**

 **Pro-Biotic Eco-Enzyme are therapeutic *soul food* for the micro-biome, Soil to Soul.**

 Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. ***Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.*** These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
 LAB can also produce a wide range of compounds for special applications like generation of bio-energy not affecting the surrounding environment.

-**Re-Act To The Environ-Mental Realities**
+**Re-Act To The Environ-Mental Realities.**

 **Lifestyles For Change, bringing life to style.
 Eco-Enzyme is an ecologically responsible solution,** perfect for those living in urban or rural environments, as a way to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the local environment as a gift of thanks, pro-biotic water for Mother Earth.
 No traditional 'garden' is required.
 Be creative, whats around ...